lmscloud-io/moodle-tool_vault/README.md

   backed up in the **"Config overrides" pre-check** on the backed up site.
 - On the restored site if there is anything set in **config.php** it will take precedence over the restored config settings values.
-- TODO: option to "keep" some settings during restore.
-- Vault does not backup or restore cache and localcache directories and also 'muc' directory in the dataroot.
+- Vault does not backup or restore `cache` and `localcache` directories and also `muc` directory in the dataroot.

 ## Backup and restore of database modifications